Low-Volume Exemptions/Modifications under TSCA

 This exemption allows the submitter to designate and be bound to a production volume (PV) smaller than the 10,000 kg/year limit.
 EPA will perform its risk assessment at the lower PV, if the corresponding binding box has been marked.

-More than one manufacturer may hold an Low Volume Exemption (LVE) for the same substance.
+More than one manufacturer may hold a Low-Volume Exemption (LVE) for the same substance.
 If the second petition causes EPA to find that the cumulative effects of the substance may present an unreasonable risk, EPA may ask the first submitter to: verify that manufacture has commenced, re-certify intent to manufacture, or withdraw the exemption.

 If a submitter holds a previously granted LVE, he/she may either 1) continue activities under the original LVE's terms, or 2) apply for a new LVE.
 If the second option is chosen, the manufacturer may continue activities under the original LVE until the new exemption is approved and the 30 day review period has expired.

-LVE substances are not added to the TSCA (Toxic Substances Control Act) Inventory - a separate list is maintained.
+- LVE substances are not added to the TSCA Chemical Substance Inventory - a separate list is maintained.

 An LVE notice, including a sanitized version, must be submitted at least 30 days prior to manufacture.
 The notice must be submitted using the PMN Form, EPA Form 7710-25.
 The following information must be included: